Served: 16 years

 On August 5, 1861, United States Army Colonel John Kennett received authority to organize the 4th Ohio Volunteer Cavalry Regiment.
 Henry enlisted in Cincinnati on September 14, 1861 and was sent to Camp Gurley (on the west side of Colerain Pike in Cumminsville).
-On October 5, 1861, Private Deering was appointed the Bugler of Company I. The regiment fought in many minor battles during 1862 and three major battles in 1863; Murfreesboro, Chickamauga, and Missionary Ridge.
+On October 5, 1861, Private Deering was appointed the Bugler of Company I. The regiment fought in many minor battles during 1862 and, during 1863, three major battles: Murfreesboro, Chickamauga, and Missionary Ridge.

 Three weeks later, he was in Campbell County, Kentucky, on May 14, 1865, marrying Anna Mary Ammann, originally of Bavaria.
 By 1870, they were living in the 17th Ward of Cincinnati and he was working as a laborer.
 They moved around a bit in the Fulton Township area.

 Henry and the newly elected mayor, Charles Jacob, Jr., were both Democrats and, in 1880, Henry was hired as a Patrolman for the Cincinnati Police Department.
 He continued to serve under Democrat Mayors William F. Means and Thomas J. Stephens.
 During 1885, when Republican Mayor Armor Smith, Jr. assumed control, Patrolman Deering’s employment was terminated.

 The Ohio State legislature disbanded the Cincinnati Police Department on March 31, 1886 and replaced it with a non-partisan-commission-controlled Police Department on April 1, 1886.
 The new department was to be built with officers of above average intelligence, physical abilities, and psychological acuity.
 Patrolman Deering attempted to re-enter the Department, but he was deemed too short.
 He went back to work as a laborer.